Christopher2K/weakassdev/README.md

 # Instruction

-1. `pnpm i -g turbo`
-2. `pnpm install`
+1. `pnpm install`
-3. Set `127.0.0.1 api.weakassdev.local` and `127.0.0.1 weakassdev.local` in your `/etc/hosts` file
+2. Set `127.0.0.1 api.weakassdev.local` and `127.0.0.1 weakassdev.local` in your `/etc/hosts` file
+3. `cp .env.example .env`
-4. `docker compose -f ./docker/docker-compose.dev.yaml up` should start the whole stuff
+4. `pnpm compose:up` should start the whole stuff
+5. Website should be accessible at [https://weakassdev.local](https://weaskassdev.local)